STJRush/handycode/ALT1 Websites and Firebase/Firebase/README.md

 SET UP YOUR FIREBASE ACCOUNT IN TEST MODE

 # STEP 2:
 In handycode, copy paste the file simDataToFirebase.py into Thonny and run it.
-This will make sim data in my reposoitory which you can't see BUTUUUUUUUTT if you get no errors, very importly. your firebase and thonny is woroking which is important the next bit.
+This will make sim data in my reposoitory which you can't see BUTUUUUUUUTT if you get no errors, very importly. your firebase and thonny is working which is important the next bit.

     Tips: